NeatNerdPrime/puppet-resolv_conf/REFERENCE.md

 Data type: `Optional[String]`

-A string that is the primary domain of the host.
-Unqualified lookups will append this string to the query host.
-This parameter cannot be used together with `searchlist`.
+A string that is used as a single element `searchlist`.
+The parameter is obsolete and will be removed.

 Default value: `undef`